WilliamArnone/Tallulah/README.md

 ### Running

-Open a terminal in the main folder of Corinne and type:
+Open a terminal in the main folder of Tallulah and type:
 ```sh
 python3 main.py
 ```